 Luxury Fraser Island Accommodation

-Hostels and Other Fraser Island Accommodation
+Hostels And Other Fraser Island Accommodation

-Rainbow Beach and Hervey Bay
+Rainbow Beach And Hervey Bay

 There are a ton of other accommodation options available on Rainbow Beach and in Hervey Bay.
-Many hotels and hostels on shore also organize day tours to Fraser Island, allowing you to spend the day exploring the island’s main natural attractions, without the need to stay overnight.
+Many hotels and hostels on shore also organise day tours to Fraser Island, allowing you to spend the day exploring the island’s main natural attractions, without the need to stay overnight.

-Fraser Island is one of the few places in Australia that still retains a lot of evidence of aboriginal Australian culture that dates back to 5000 years ago.
+Fraser Island is one of the few places in Australia that still retains a lot of evidence of aboriginal Australian culture that dates back to 5,000 years ago.
 So as the Butchulla people would say, “Ngalmu galangoor Biral & Biralgan bula nyin djali!” or “May all our good spirits be around you throughout the day”.

-And don’t forget, when visiting any UNESCO World Heritage Site…
+And Don’t Forget, When Visiting Any UNESCO World Heritage Site…

 “Wanya nyin yangu, wanai djinang djaa.” – “Wherever you go, leave only footprints”